 Before you get started, define exactly what is that you need to do with it.
 For example, if you want to build an entire room, you will need a totally different tool than if you just want to cut some wood or clean it up a bit.
 If we’re talking about making an edge on a piece of wood, you definitely need to go with a trim router since it’s what they are designed to do and there is no need to spend a lot of money on something bigger and heavier if you don’t need it.

 If you want to run some grooves, for example, you will need a router with a plunge base and you should go with something more powerful, like a full-sized router.
-Another important aspect is what you will be cutting because if you need variable speed, you need to look for a router that offers this setting.

 If you ever used tools before, you are familiar with the fact that the final cost is rarely the cost of the tool itself.
 You will most probably need all sorts of accessories and wood routers make no exception from the rule.
 Here are a couple of the most-used accessories you should consider buying when you decide on a router, to make sure they’re compatible.